 This course covers health problems for the individual and for the community.
-Areas of study include mental health, family life, physical health, chronic and degenerative diseases, control of communicable diseases, and the understanding of depressants and stimulant.
-Healthful living habits will be emphasized.
-Code B
+Areas of study include mental health, family life, physical health, chronic and degenerative diseases, control of

 HED 226 Wellness: 2 credits

 This course provides health-related education to those individual seeking advancement in the area of personal wellness.
 The course has five major components: (1) fitness and health assessment, (2) physical work capacity, (3) education, (4) reassessment and (5) retesting.
 Code C